1660 state of emergency in Denmark: Second war with Sweden

 However, peace did not last long.
 The Swedish king was not content with his territorial gains, and made a surprise landing in Zealand on 17 July 1658.
 Nobody had foreseen the possibility of such a surprise attack, and the defences of the Danish capital, Copenhagen, were not well prepared or garrisoned at all.
-The situation seemed dire, but impressively the Danish king made a name for himself by dismissing advice given to him by the council to flee the city, famously insisting "Jeg vil dø i min rede", or "I will die in my nest".
+The situation seemed dire, but impressively the Danish-Norwegian king made a name for himself by dismissing advice given to him by the council to flee the city, famously insisting "Jeg vil dø i min rede", or "I will die in my nest".
 The king personally led the defence of the city.
 The Danes had only three weeks of warning of the invasion, and the unprepared and dilapidated line of defence had at first only 2,000 troops garrisoned.
 However, the city was led well and by September all the breaches in the wall had been repaired, cannons had been hoisted into positions around the walls, and the defending troops had swelled to over 7,000.

 It was during this siege that the king worked with and struck up a personal friendship with the merchantman Hans Nansen, who also took a hand in the defence and spent much of his own money to assist in the equipping of the garrison, making him also popular. with the citizens.
 This friendship proved invaluable to the king later on at the meeting of the estates.

 The Swedish king had originally planned to directly assault the capital, but upon seeing the improved defences, began a protracted siege.
 The siege was broken just over a year after it had begun when the Dutch fleet came to copenhagen's aid, defeating the Swedish naval fleet at the Battle of the Sound and cutting off the besieging Swedish army from supply.
 The Dutch then assisted in liberating the rest of the Danish isles, and shortly afterwards the Treaty of Copenhagen (1660) was signed on 27 May 1660.

 The king's well known and valiant defence as well as refusing to abandon his people caused him to become immensely popular with the people, setting the stage for his consolidation of power.

 Declaration of Emergency

-Following the second war in under 3 years, the kingdom was on the verge of bankruptcy.
+Following the second war in under 3 years, Denmark-Norway was on the verge of bankruptcy.
 Frederick's debts had reached over 5 million rigsdalers, which posed a significant problem.

 In September 1660, a Declaration of Emergency was proclaimed.
 This called the estates together to meet to discuss problems in the realm.
 At the meeting the estates were to discuss the financial problems caused by the wars, and significant negotiations were made over the issue of tax.
 The three estates were represented as follows: